topos-protocol/topos-playground/README.md

 ### Run the CLI

-If you have installed the via `npm` or `yarn`, you can run the CLI like any other command line tool:
+If you have installed the via `npm`, `yarn`, or manually after building it from the git repository, you can run the CLI like any other command line tool:

 ```
 $ topos-playground --help